Twelveheads Press

-Twelveheads Press was an independent publishing company based in Chacewater near Truro, Cornwall, UK.
-Best known for their Cornish Heritage series but also well known by scholars and enthusiasts for their transport and mining books: the firm took its name from the nearby hamlet of Twelveheads.
+Twelveheads Press (1977–2020) was an independent publishing company based in Chacewater near Truro, Cornwall, England.
+Best known for their Cornish Heritage series but also well known by scholars and enthusiasts for their transport and mining books, the firm took its name from the nearby hamlet of Twelveheads.

 History and philosophy

-Founded by Michael Messenger and John Stengelhofen in 1977 they have been producing high quality books for over 40 years.
-Their specialist books include topics such as maritime, mining and railway history, and mostly cover the areas of Cornwall and Southwest Britain.
-In 1988 Messenger and Stengelhofen were joined by Alan Kittridge and all three have contributed significantly to their titles.
-John Stengelhofen died in 2020 and it was decided to cease trading from the end of 2022.
+Founded by Michael Messenger and John Stengelhofen in 1977, they produced high-quality books for over forty years.
+Their specialist books included topics such as maritime, mining and railway history, and mostly covered the areas of Cornwall and Southwest Britain.
+In 1988, Messenger and Stengelhofen were joined by Alan Kittridge and all three contributed significantly to their titles.

+Stengelhofen died in 2020 and it was decided to cease trading from the end of 2022.